pydna-group/pydna/docs/getting_started.rst

 Or load it into the `OpenCloning <https://opencloning.org>`_ web interface, where you can have a rich visual representation of the sequences, and plan cloning and primer design using a web interface.
 See an example in `this link <https://app.opencloning.org/?source=example&example=homologous_recombination.json>`_.

+To see how to use this feature, check the `history notebook <./notebooks/history.html>`_.

 .. image:: _static/cloning_strategy.png
    :alt: Cloning strategy